 - Watch what you wear.
 In the 11 years I’ve had locs, this is one of my most important tips.
 If you want to keep your hair looking clean, watch the clothes you wear.
 I have the most problem with thick sweaters in the winter.
 Many sweaters shed and you don’t want lint balls in your hair.
 Therefore, it is imperative when you wear clothes that have the potential to shed, wear an updo.

 Amazon links on CleverlyChanging are affiliate links.
-The You Be-Natural products mentioned in this post were received complementary.
-However all opinions are my own and may not reflect the views of the sponsor.
+My favorite products.
+However, all opinions are my own and may not reflect the views of the sponsor.